Instantly Host Web Components from Cursor Glass for Disposable Web Hosting

 }

-drpr upload my-cursor-component.html
+gatedpage upload my-cursor-component.html

 Common questions

-Yes, on the free tier, individual file uploads are limited to 5 MB.
+- Yes, on the free tier, individual file uploads are limited to 5 MB.
 This generous limit is typically more than sufficient for most single Web Component outputs generated by Cursor Glass, encompassing all necessary HTML, CSS, and JavaScript resources.

-Do I need an account to host my Cursor Glass Web Components for disposable use?
+- Do I need an account to host my Cursor Glass Web Components for disposable use?

-No, drpr.host is built around a zero-friction philosophy.
-You can upload files instantly via a simple curl command or the drpr CLI without any registration or account creation, providing a truly disposable and anonymous hosting solution for your Web Components.
+curlcommand or the gatedpage CLI without any registration or account creation, providing a truly disposable and anonymous hosting solution for your Web Components. - Can I update a hosted Web Component after it's been deployed?

 Deploy your Cursor Glass Web Components now